Ventricular tachycardia (VT): ECG criteria, causes, classification, treatment (management)

 Individuals with previously existing conduction defects (right or left bundle branch block) or other causes of wide QRS complexes (pre-excitation, drugs, hyperkalemia) should have their ECGs during tachyarrhythmia compared with the ECG during sinus rhythm (or any earlier ECG).
 If the QRS morphology during the tachyarrhythmia is similar to the QRS complex in sinus rhythm, it is likely to be an SVT.
 Moreover, if the patient has recently had premature ventricular complexes, and the QRS during tachyarrhythmia resembles that of the premature ventricular complexes, then it is likely to be ventricular tachycardia.

-Electrical axis between –90° and –180° strongly suggest ventricular tachycardia (although antidromic AVRT is a differential diagnosis).
-If the electrical axis during tachycardia differs >40° from the electrical axis durign sinus rhtyhm, it also suggest ventricular tachycardia.
+Electrical axis between –90° and –180° strongly suggests ventricular tachycardia (although antidromic AVRT is a differential diagnosis).
+If the electrical axis during tachycardia differs >40° from the electrical axis during sinus rhythm, it also suggests ventricular tachycardia.
 If the tachyarrhythmia has a right bundle branch block pattern but the electrical axis is more negative than –30° it suggests ventricular tachycardia.
 If the tachyarrhythmia has a left bundle branch block pattern but the electrical axis is more positive than 90° it suggests ventricular tachycardia.
 In general, left axis deviation suggests ventricular tachycardia.

 QRS duration >0.14 s suggest ventricular tachycardia.
 QRS duration >0.16 s strongly suggest ventricular tachycardia.
 Note that ventricular tachycardia originating in the interventricular septum may have a relatively narrow QRS complex (0.120–0.145 s).
 Antidromic AVRT may also have >0.16 s.
 Class I antiarrhythmic drugs, tricyclic antidepressants and hyperkalemia may also cause very wide QRS complexes.